When the Medication You Turn To… Turns on You

 If you suffer from daily headaches or chronic migraines, talk to your general practitioner or neurologist to get a proper diagnosis.
 Also, consider nutritional supplements and natural alternative therapies.
 Nutritional support, lifestyle changes, tracking your migraine triggers, may be helpful to people who find themselves on the merry-go-round of recurring migraines.

-Nutritional supplements that contain magnesium, vitamin B (riboflavin) and feverfew can help you maintain healthy cerebrovascular tone and function as well as maintain healthy mitochondrial reserves in your brain cells.
+Nutritional supplements that contain magnesium, vitamin B (riboflavin), and feverfew can help you maintain healthy cerebrovascular tone and function as well as maintain healthy mitochondrial reserves in your brain cells.
 Research has also shown that some migraine sufferers have low levels of melatonin.
 Melatonin is a hormone that’s secreted by the pineal gland in your brain.
 Supplementing with melatonin has also been shown to be beneficial to migraine sufferers.
 It also helps with sleep when taken in the evening.
 It is important to note that there is also a sleep/migraine connection.
 It is crucial for migraine sufferers to get proper sleep.
-Consider healthy sleep habits to keep migraines at bay.
-Avoiding foods that trigger migraines, practicing yoga and meditation, and alternative therapies like chiropractic or acupuncture treatments may also help with daily headaches.
+Try DIY ice-therapy during an attack and consider healthy sleep habits to keep migraines at bay.
+Avoiding foods that trigger migraines, practicing yoga and meditation, and alternative therapies like chiropractic or acupuncture treatments may also help.

 Sign up for priority access to coupons, specials, health tips, product announcements and more!